cptlab/cptlab.github.io/depREADME.txt

 If there are changes on both sides they have to be resolved.

-Github authentication is via personal access token, it must be renewed every so often.
+Github authentication is via personal access token, it must be renewed every so often. cd /srv and do git remote -v to see the personal access tokens.

 All apps are run from their apps directory and are linked to via tools.html